All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 1889_brooklyn_aa_teamphoto

-Dated early 1889.
-Photo year determined by appearance of player Visner.
-Photo date of “early 1889” may be determined by a March 1889 newspaper report stating the Brooklyn team “will be photographed by Gardner, a local base ball enthusiast” when the newly ordered uniforms were to arrive.
+Dated late March to mid-May 1889.
+Photo year determined by appearance of player Visner, who only played for Brooklyn in 1889.
+Photo date range of late March to mid-May may be determined by a March 24, 1889 newspaper report stating the Brooklyn team “will be photographed by Gardner, a local base ball enthusiast” when the newly ordered uniforms were to arrive.
 This report also said the uniforms were to be medium gray in color.
 However, the players appear to have worn white uniforms in the team photo above by Gardner.
-Based on another newspaper account from 1889, the white Brooklyn uniform had red trimmings.
-13 players in this photo wore short sleeved shirts, ten of which also wore a white undershirt.
+The Brooklyn Citizen on March 27, 1889, stated that player Clark, who had been “holding out for more money” was likely to sign his contract on this day.
+As Clark was included in the photo, we can determine the photo was made after this date.
+Player Reynolds was not included in the above photo as he signed with the team on May 22.
+Based on a newspaper account from 1889, the white Brooklyn uniform had red trimmings.
+Thirteen players in this photo wore short sleeved shirts, ten of which also wore a white undershirt.
 Many of the short sleeves had button holes indicating detachable long sleeves were available.
-One of the short sleeved shirts was tailored with shorter than normal sleeves, extending only to mid-bicep, see player Smith, top row, far left.
+One of the short sleeved shirts was tailored with shorter than normal sleeves, extending only to mid-bicep, see player Smith, the Brooklyn shortstop, top row far left.
 Only one player, Caruthers, front row, second from left, wore a uniform with full long sleeves.

 1889_brooklyn_aa_teamphotodetail1

-Dated early 1889.
+Dated late March to mid-May 1889.
 Detail view of photo A. Detail view shows shirt lettering with the holes for the lace ties running through the letters “o” and “k”.
 Detail view also show the stitching on the shirt placket and the shirt pocket.

 1889_brooklyn_aa_teamphotodetail2